Back

 • Four phthalates (DEHP, BBP, DBP, DIBP)

 These regulations affect industries a lot.
 For instance, U.S. Chrome provides lead-free manufacturing that follows RoHS rules.
 Companies must also check their supply chains to meet REACH standards.
 They must tell others if their products contain more than 0.1% of SVHCs.
+Engineers and manufacturers are urged to conduct thorough material audits, track exemption changes, and engage with suppliers for timely and accurate substance declarations.

 Compliance Requirements for REACH